gltwodotlineci/Python-migrations-tst/docs/source/deployment.rst

 .. note::

+   In the left side bar of Render, go to Envirenment.
-   First create a token key for Render in Docker Hub.
+    - First create a token key for Render in Docker Hub.
-   Then when you create the web service choose the option existigng image.
+    - Then when you create the web service choose the option existigng image.
-   Add the name of the image in Docker Hub and also add the credentials the token you created on Docker Hub.
+    - Add the name of the image in Docker Hub and also add the credentials the token you created on Docker Hub.
-   Then you can start creating the web service.
+    - Then you can start creating the web service.
-   After that in the Envirenment variables of Render add the variable 'SECRET_KEY' with a value of your choice.
+    - After that in the Envirenment variables of Render add the variable 'SECRET_KEY' with a value of your choice.

-   Once you created the web service you can access it in the url of the web service.
+    - Once you created the web service you can access it in the url of the web service.
-   And to activate the continues deployment you need to add the 'Deploy Hook' in your Github repository.
+    - And to activate the continues deployment you need to add the 'Deploy Hook' in your Github repository.
-   So copy it and in your github environment variables add the name 'RENDER_WEBHOOK' and paste the webhook url.
+    - So copy it and in your github environment variables add the name 'RENDER_WEBHOOK' and paste the webhook url.

 The solution for the static files.